SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 ## Printing Results on The Screen

-In order to print text, numbers or other result on the screen, we need to call the built-in function **`print()`**.
+To print text, numbers or other result on the screen, we need to call the built-in function **`print()`**.
 It allows us to print the value of a variable as well as to directly print a string or a number:

 ```python
 print(9)  # prints a number